 Having a checking account will assure safe and quick deposit of foreign checks and free the account holder from carrying large amounts of cash.
 Banks provide monthly and/or online records of individual transactions from the checking account, thus allowing easy tracking of one's finances.
 Checks are typically used to pay monthly bills like rent, telephone, and electricity or certain retail purchases if accompanied by identification.
 Cashed checks are returned to the account holder after they are cleared by the bank, and may serve as proof of payment.
 It is a serious matter to write a check without having sufficient funds in the account.
 In addition to the various fees the bank will charge, the individual may suffer serious financial consequences and will be vulnerable to legal action.

 Once you arrive to Southeastern, you may choose any local bank to open your account.
 Many banks require an individual to have a Social Security Number before opening an account.
 If you are not eligible for an SSN, please contact the ISO for further information.
-Students will also need a letter verifying their enrollment at Southeastern to bring to the bank.
-To obtain this letter, please fill out and bring the Reference Letter for Banking request form to the ISO.The letter will be issued to you within two business days.
-Along with the letter, you should also bring your passport, I-94 card, and I-20/DS-2019 with you to open the account at the bank.
+You should also bring your passport, I-94 card, and I-20/DS-2019 with you to open the account at the bank.

 It is important that students and scholars plan their finances carefully and not rely on earning a great deal of extra money after arrival in the United States.
 Employment in most non-immigrant visa categories is highly restricted by US government regulations, so new students and scholars should come prepared to meet all of their expenses.
 Moreover, financial assistance is usually not available to international students after arrival.